Daniyal-Jamil-2005/BULC_BOMBERS_AIH-5658_AI_HACKATHON_SUBMISSION/README.md

 An AI-powered email intelligence tool designed to scan, categorize, and prioritize high-value opportunities directly from your inbox.

-Built during a 2026 hackathon, this copilot uses advanced LLMs to filter through the noise, extracting actionable leads, internships, and professional opportunities.
+ this copilot uses advanced LLMs to filter through the noise, extracting actionable leads, internships, and professional opportunities.
 It transforms a cluttered inbox into a streamlined feed of what actually matters, complete with deep analytics and skill gap assessments.

 ## 🚀 Key Features